-- Approximately 3-5 days after filing, the court will provide a date for your Meeting of Creditors.
-It is currently a telephonic appearance (5/22).
+- Immediately after filing, the court will provide a date for your Meeting of Creditors.
+It is currently a telephonic appearance, not in person.

 - You immediately received the filed copy of the petition and documents, a court date if scheduled, and any other documents you need.